Point-SAM: Promptable 3D Segmentation Model for Point Clouds: Abstract

 \section{Abstract}

 The development of 2D foundation models for image segmentation has been significantly advanced by the Segment Anything Model (SAM).
-However, achieving similar success in 3D models remains a challenge due to issues such as non-unified data formats, lightweight models, and the scarcity of labeled data with diverse masks.
-To this end, we propose a 3D promptable segmentation model (\textbf{Point-SAM}) focusing on point clouds.
-Our approach utilizes a transformer-based method, extending SAM to the 3D domain.
-We leverage part-level and object-level annotations and introduce a data engine to generate pseudo labels from SAM, thereby distilling 2D knowledge into our 3D model.
-Our model outperforms state-of-the-art models on several indoor and outdoor benchmarks and demonstrates a variety of applications, such as 3D annotation.
-Codes and demo can be found at {\url{https://github.com/zyc00/Point-SAM}}.
+However, achieving similar success in 3D models remains a challenge due to issues such as non-unified data formats, poor model scalability, and the scarcity of labeled data with diverse masks.
+To this end, we propose a 3D promptable segmentation model \textbf{Point-SAM}, focusing on point clouds.
+We employ an \textit{efficient} transformer-based architecture tailored for point clouds, extending SAM to the 3D domain.
+We then distill the rich knowledge from 2D SAM for Point-SAM training by introducing a data engine to generate part-level and object-level pseudo-labels at scale from 2D SAM.
+Our model outperforms state-of-the-art 3D segmentation models on several indoor and outdoor benchmarks and demonstrates a variety of applications, such as interactive 3D annotation and zero-shot 3D instance proposal.
+Codes and demo can be found at https://github.com/zyc00/Point-SAM.